 The operator applies to the Alberta Energy Regulator (AER) or Alberta Utilities Commission (AUC) for a licence for a prospective project.
-The licencing agency reviews the proposed project, consults with all the stakeholders, and if the operator satisfies the licencing agency that it should be granted a licence, the project is approved.
+The licensing agency reviews the proposed project, consults with all the stakeholders, and if the operator satisfies the licensing agency that it should be granted a licence, the project is approved.

 Step 3.
 Obtaining landowner and occupant consent

 If the parties enter into an agreement then the matter is settled and a Right of Entry Order is not required.
 If the operator cannot acquire the consent of the owner (and occupant, if present) by way of an agreement, the operator may apply for a Right of Entry Order.